elec548/elec548.github.io/Assignments/hw3.md

 ## Homework 5 (100 pts)

-_This problem set is due Wednesday (10/12/2018) at 11:59pm.
+_This problem set is due Friday (10/12/2018) at 11:59pm.
 Please turn in your work by uploading to Canvas. f you have questions, please post them on the course forum, rather than emailing the course staff.
 This will allow other students with the same question to see the response and any ensuing discussion.
 The goal of this problem set is to review classification by performing